trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 ## Undo/redo

-The HQMTool has unlimited undo/redo for most actions.
+The interactive mesh functionality has unlimited undo/redo for most actions.

 In interactive mode, actions can be undone by the commands
 ```